John Allen and Elisha Rumsey registered the name of Ann Arbor on May 25 at the Detroit Register of Deeds.

 Many commercial buildings erected on Main Street.
 George Krause opened the Northern Brewery at 1327 Jones Drive.
 The Benjamin Brown house was built.

-Luick Brothers Lumber Company formed and closed in 1931; opening of University Hall.
+Luick Brothers Lumber Company formed and closed in 1931.
+Opening of University Hall.
 Depression of 1873 led to a population decline.

 Eberbach Hardware the first store to put in plate glass windows.

 Zion Lutheran completed at Fifth and Washington Streets.
+Mary Henrietta Graham, the first African American woman student at the University of Michigan, was admitted.

 Deke Shant built at 611 E. William; James Ashley built rail line linking Toledo with Northern Michigan.
 Courthouse built.